 Susan has also had the good fortune to study writing with a wide range of luminaries, including Robert J Sawyer, Mike Resnick, Joe and Gaye Haldeman, Nancy Kress, James Alan Gardner, R. Scott Bakker, Dave Wolverton, David B. Coe, Walter Jon Williams, Paoli Baccigalupi, Daniel Abraham, Diana Rowlands, Adam-Troy Castro and Michael Cassutt.

 Susan is a visual artist, focusing on acrylic paintings on canvas and specializing in Western Canadian landscapes, as well as speculative fiction paintings.
 Susan works both from photographs and from imagination to create a wide variety of moods, themes, and colours in her art.
+Her work has appeared at the Calgary Stampede Western Art Gallery and Calyx Distinctive Arts.

 Susan is the mother of four.
 Her husband writes a monthly column for Alberta’s Rocky Mountain Rail Society News and his non-fiction has appeared in McLean’s Magazine.
 Her eldest daughter, Heather, is currently pursuing her Doctorate in Creative Writing at the University of Calgary, having completed her Masters Degree in Science Fiction Studies at the University of Liverpool; Heather has a number of publications to her credit, and is the mother of one.
 Susan’s son, Alec, has presented her with three wonderful grandsons, and daughters Holly and Amy are currently studying at the Alberta College of Art and Design, and the University of Calgary.